-Backflow is the reversal of the normal flow of water.
-The normal flow is from the supplier to the end user.
+Backflow is the reversal of normal water flow direction, which is from the supplier to the end user.

-What about the customer's home plumbing system?
-Could backflow occur within our home and contaminate our own water?
+What about the home plumbing system?
+Can backflow occur within our home and contaminate our own water?
 YES.
-The University of Southern California found direct cross connections to health hazards in 9.6% of surveyed household plumbing systems.
-This study also found that another 86.1% of household plumbing systems were indirectly cross-connected to health hazards (USC, 2002).
-These figures should focus our attention on the health of our families.
+Although protections are built into household plumbing by the Uniform Plumbing Code, it is important to be informed about the potential hazards.
 Household cross-connections, like all others, can be eliminated or protected.
 Following are some of the most common cross-connections and some ideas to help you protect your family.

 Irrigation Sprinkler Systems should have either: one properly installed atmospheric vacuum breaker (AVB) per zone; or a pressure vacuum breaker (PVB) upstream of the whole irrigation system.
 Proper AVB installation is: vertical orientation at least 6" above the highest sprinkler head in the zone, and not pressurized for more than 12 hours in any 24 hour period.
 Proper PVB installation is: vertical orientation at least 12" above the height of the highest sprinkler head in the system.
 Swimming pool fill lines should be protected with a PVB or a Reduced Pressure Principle backflow preventer.

 A hose bibb vacuum breaker is a small, inexpensive device designed to prevent reverse flow of contaminants through a garden hose.
 Family health can be threatened during an incident such as what happened in New Jersey when a water main break caused the poison chlordane to be sucked out of an exterminator's barrel, through a hose and into the drinking water pipes of the home.